Mantle Convection on Earth

 Because of its fluid-like properties, mantle convection can occur.
+Then, mantle convection is the main driver of plate tectonics.

 But how does mantle convection work?
 And how is convection related to plate tectonics and moving continents?